Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Scraping of the cornea is performed with a Kimura spatula, a curved end of the needle (for the hypodermis), or a blade.
-After instillation of a local anesthetic without preservatives, the edges and the bottom of the lesion (usually ulcers) are gently and carefully scraped under the control of the slit lamp.
-Also it is necessary to investigate contact lenses.
+The cornea is scraped with a Kimura spatula, a curved needle tip (for the hypodermis) or a blade.
+After instillation of a local anesthetic without preservatives, the edges and bottom of the lesion (usually an ulcer) are carefully and thoroughly scraped under slit lamp control.
+Contact lenses should also be examined.

-The material of the cornea is placed on a slide for Gram stain and the appropriate media:
+The corneal material is placed on a glass slide for Gram staining and on appropriate media:

 - blood agar (for most bacteria and fungi);